1. Home

 Zooming Time Series Nodes

-The Zoom to Time Series Node command allows the user to selectively zoom the user-defined time series nodes on the Map View.
+The Zoom to Time Series Node command allows the user to selectively zoom to the user-defined time series nodes on the Map View.

-Follow the steps below to zoom the time series nodes:
+Follow the steps below to use the Zoom to Time Series Node command:

 1. From the Results ribbon menu, click the Time Series Plots dropdown menu and select the Zoom to Time Series Node command.

-Zoom To Time Series Node command from the Results ribbon menu
+Zoom to Time Series Node command

 2. The Zoom to Time Series Node dialog box will be displayed.